-I say CAN because– as with most things co-opted by American culture– sometimes the original intentions are lost.
-Like the word restaurant itself.
+I say CAN because– as with most things with historical roots– sometimes the original intentions are lost.
+Take the word restaurant itself.

-I think of this foundation often when tasked to find a way to accommodate particularly daunting dietary restrictions and allergies in the dining room.
-It is, after all, the design of the institution itself to offer such patrons the restoration they seek.
+I often think of these historical origins when tasked with finding a way to accommodate a particularly complicated dietary restriction or allergy in the dining room.
+It is, after all, the design of the institution itself to offer guests the restoration they seek.

-But in general, here is a quick list of what you should expect from certain words and phrases in restaurant names:
+Here is a quick list of what you might expect from certain words and phrases in restaurant names:

 What to expect from a–